KingsPM/freezedry/README.md

 Extracts data from GeL HTML reports

 ## Implementation
-This python script uses beautyful soup to extract all tables from GeL reports.
+This python script uses beautiful soup to extract tables from GeL reports.